What affects homeowners insurance premiums?

 "If you underinsure your place, you'll likely be in for a bad shock," warns William F. Harris, an independent insurance agent in Los Angeles.
 "Nobody wants that kind of surprise."

-2. Risk factors in and around the home
+2. Risk factors in the area and on the property

 Every home has risk factors both inside and out, but some are more likely to have a big impact on your rates.

-• The location of your home.
-Home insurance rates vary by state but also by ZIP code and even whether the home is in an urban, suburban or rural area.
+• The location of your home: Home insurance rates vary by state, ZIP code, and whether the home is in an urban, suburban, or rural area.

-• Wood-burning stove or fireplace.
-Not surprisingly, having a wood fire in your house increases the risk of a fire claim.
+• Wood-burning stoves: Having one in your home significantly increases the risk of a severe fire claim.

-• A swimming pool.
-The risk of someone drowning means higher insurance rates.
-A hot tub or pond on the property can have a similar impact.
+• Swimming pools: The liability risk of someone drowning means higher insurance rates, and hot tubs or ponds carry a similar impact.

-• Proximity to a fire station.
-The closer you are to a fire station, the faster a fire in your home will be put out, reducing the risk of a major fire claim.
+• Proximity to a fire station: The closer you are to a fire station, the faster a fire will be extinguished, reducing the risk of a total loss.

 3. Risk factors specific to the homeowner